-HUD encourages innovative proposals; however, an places must consist of the horages than early accy demonstrated to be effective.
+HUD encourages innovative proposals; however, all projects must consist of technologies that can be demonstrated to be effective.

 In Phase 2, your Sources and Uses response must identify all project costs.
 CDBG-NDR funds may not be used for operations and maintenance of the project.
 Additionally you must identify the source(s) and plan for operations and maintenance in your Leverage factor response and in your BCA, if applicable.